Struggling with hair loss? There’s no one-size-fits-all treatment because there’s no one-size-fits-all cause.

-For more information about high androgen index birth control, please read my latest post: 4 Causes of Androgen Excess.
+For more information about hair-loss causing types of birth control, read 4 Causes of Androgen Excess.

-Your hair loves estrogen and progesterone, and the only way to make those hormones is to ovulate each month, and to have a natural cycle.
-Getting some nice estrogen and progesterone is another reason to stop hormonal birth control, but take care: Stopping birth control might temporarily worsen hair loss.
+Your hair loves estrogen and progesterone, and the only way to make those hormones is to ovulate and have a natural cycle.
+Making your own estrogen and progesterone for hair is another reason to stop hormonal birth control, but take care: Stopping birth control can temporarily worsen hair loss.
 Why?
-Because a sudden hormonal change can trigger hair loss (that’s why hair loss is so common after childbirth).
-Pill-withdrawal hair loss should improve after a few months, as long as you start to ovulate and have regular cycles.
+Because pill-withdrawal can trigger temporary hair loss.

 Rule out PCOS

-Polycystic ovarian syndrome (PCOS) is a hormonal condition with a high level of androgens (male hormones) that cause hair loss, acne and hirsutism (facial hair).
-If you think you might have PCOS, please speak to your doctor about having a blood test.
-(PCOS must be diagnosed by blood test—not ultrasound.)
-Fortunately, PCOS responds well to natural treatment and diet changes.
+The high androgens (male hormones) of PCOS can cause hair loss, acne, and hirsutism (facial hair).
+If you think you might have PCOS, speak to your doctor about having a blood test.

 Check your thyroid

 Thyroid disease is another common cause of hair loss.
-Your doctor will order a basic test called TSH, but it’s not always the most reliable test.
-If you have symptoms of thyroid disease, or if you have a family history of thyroid disease, then talk to your doctor about another blood test called “thyroid antibodies”.
-It’s the best marker of autoimmune thyroid disease.
+If you have symptoms of thyroid disease, or if you have a family history of thyroid disease, check with your doctor for a blood test.

-No matter what the cause of hair loss (birth control, PCOS, thyroid), you’ll need adequate iron to recover.
-Talk to your doctor about a test called “iron studies”.
-Your “serum ferritin” should be at least 50 ng/mL.
+No matter what the cause of hair loss (birth control, PCOS, thyroid), you’ll need adequate iron to recover it.
+On a blood test, your “serum ferritin” should be at least 50 ng/mL.
 If it’s lower than that, consider supplementing 25 mg of a gentle iron such as iron bisglycinate.

 Inflammation hyper-sensitizes hair follicles to androgens (male hormones), which is why chronic inflammation can cause androgen hypersensitivity or androgenetic alopecia.
 If you have gut problems or a food sensitivity such as wheat or dairy, then addressing that underlying problem could help your hair.

 Eat more carbs

 Zinc is good for hair because it promotes ovulation, reduces inflammation, and blocks androgens.
 Zinc also directly stimulates hair growth.
 Common causes of zinc deficiency include a vegetarian diet and hormonal birth control.
-The best food sources of zinc are red meat, pumpkin seeds and oysters.
-If you decide to supplement, then a safe dose is 25 mg per day after food.
+Read Why Zinc Is My Favorite Prescription for Healthy Periods.